 A PEREGIAN HOUSE

-The natural world inspires Sunshine Coast designer Lisa Day, to create jewellery and homewares with a rustic aesthetic.
+The natural world provides inspiration to Sunshine Coast designer Lisa Day, to create jewellery and homewares with a rustic aesthetic feel.

 If, as IT entrepreneur and Apple founder Steve Jobs maintained, the only way to do great work is to love what you do, designer Lisa Day has it nailed.
 Every piece she creates is made to her own specifications, to suit her personal style and whatever natural, organic components take her fancy on the day.
 She says she’s just lucky that her loyal band of customers and Almost_Indigo Instagram followers happen to share her taste.
 She pretty much sells all her creations from jewellery and display cabinets to wall art, planters, stools and chests of drawers as soon as they are completed.